silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 });
 ```

-[hint]
+> [!TIP]
-You can do this using entwine as well, which has the added benefit of not requiring your original selector to match a DOM element initially (e.g. for the above example if there are no `.cms-container` elements, or those elements are removed and re-added to the DOM, your native binding won't work but an entwine one will).
+> You can do this using entwine as well, which has the added benefit of not requiring your original selector to match a DOM element initially (e.g. for the above example if there are no `.cms-container` elements, or those elements are removed and re-added to the DOM, your native binding won't work but an entwine one will).
-[/hint]

 ### Assume element collections